COSC3020/pancake-sort-NolanBerg/README.md

 number of comparisons?
 What is it in terms of the number of flips?
 Add your answer to this markdown file.

-the overall asymptotic runtime of the pancake sort algorithm, in terms of both comparisons and flips, is Θ(n 2)
+The asymptotic runtime of the pancake sort algorithm, in terms of both comparisons and flips, is Θ(n 2)